-"Working toward economic, social, and political equality for Hispanics in Idaho"
+"Working toward educational, economic, and social equality for Hispanics in Idaho"

 Message from the Governor:

 "The Hispanic community provides a rich and diverse texture to our communities and way of life in Idaho.
 As our state's largest ethnic group, Hispanics also are critically important to our continued success as a state.

 Throughout our history, every corner of our state and every sector of our economy has benefited from the culture, imagination and work ethic of Hispanic Idahoans who share a love for the place we call home.
 They are Idaho's entrepreneurs, professionals, public servants, educators, community leaders and most of all our good neighbors and friends.

 The Idaho Commission on Hispanic Affairs provides a great forum in which to address the changing needs of an important segment of our population.
 The commission offers a crucial perspective on the issues and opportunities facing Hispanic Idahoans.
 Its responsive, data-driven recommendations are an invaluable asset for Idaho policy makers.

 Members of the Idaho Commission on Hispanic Affairs have my deep gratitude and profound respect for their work, and for the service they provide.
 This report reflects their personal commitment to helping Idaho Hispanics lead productive lives of civic virtue."